Mahmoudz/Porto/README.md

 <Summary>Tasks</Summary>
 <br>

-The Tasks are the classes that hold the shared business logic between multiple Actions accross different Containers.
+Tasks are classes that hold shared business logic between multiple Actions across different Containers.

-Every Task is responsible for a small part of the logic.
+Each Task is responsible for a small part of the logic, and it usually has a single function called `run()`.
+However, Tasks can have more functions with explicit names if needed, which makes the Task class replace the concept of function flags.

-Tasks are optional, but in most cases you find yourself in need for them.

-Example: if you have Action 1 that needs to find a record by its ID from the DB, then fires an Event.
+Tasks are optional, but in most cases, you find yourself in need of them.
+For example, if you have Action 1 that needs to find a record by its ID from the DB, then fires an Event.
 And you have an Action 2 that needs to find the same record by its ID, then makes a call to an external API.
-Since both actions are performing the "find a record by ID" logic, we can take that business logic and put it in it's own class, that class is the Task.
+Since both actions are performing the "find a record by ID" logic, we can take that business logic and put it in its own class, that class is the Task.
 This Task is now reusable by both Actions and any other Action you might create in the future.

 The rule is, whenever you see the possibility of reusing a piece of code from an Action, you should put that piece of code in a Task.
-Do not blindly create Tasks for everything, you can always start with writing all the business logic in an Action and only when you need to reuse it, create an a dedicated Task for it.
-(Refactoring is essential to adapt to the code growth).
+Do not blindly create Tasks for everything.
+You can always start by writing all the business logic in an Action and only create a dedicated Task when you need to reuse it.
+Refactoring is essential to adapt to the code growth.

 #### Principles:
 - Every Task SHOULD have a single responsibility (job).
 - A Task MAY receive and return Data.
 (Task SHOULD NOT return a response, the Controller's job is to return a response).
 - A Task SHOULD NOT call another Task.
-Because that will takes us back to the Services Architecture and it's a big mess.
+Because that will take us back to the Services Architecture, which can lead to a big mess.
 - A Task SHOULD NOT call an Action.
 Because your code wouldn't make any logical sense then!
 - Tasks SHOULD only be called from Actions.
 (They could be called from Actions of other Containers as well!).
-- Tasks usually have a single function `run()`.
-However, they can have more functions with explicit names if needed. *Making the Task class replace the ugly concept of function flags.* Example: the `FindUserTask` can have 2 functions `byId` and `byEmail`, **all internal functions MUST call the `run` function**.
-In this example the `run` can be called at the end of both funtions, after appending Criteria to the repository.
-- A Task SHOULD NOT be called from Controller.
+- A Task SHOULD NOT be called from the Controller.
 Because this leads to non-documented features in your code.
-It's totally fine to have a lot of Actions "example: `FindUserByIdAction` and `FindUserByEmailAction` where both Actions are calling the same Task" as well as it's totally fine to have single Action `FindUserAction` making a decision to which Task it should call.
+It's totally fine to have many Actions (e.g., `FindUserByIdAction` and `FindUserByEmailAction`) where both Actions are calling the same Task, as well as it's totally fine to have a single Action `FindUserAction` making a decision to which Task it should call.
 - A Task SHOULD NOT accept a Request object in any of its functions.
-It can take anything in its funtions parameters but never a Request object.
-This will keep free to use from anwyhere, and can be tested independently.
+It can take anything in its function parameters but never a Request object.
+This will keep it free to use from anywhere and can be tested independently.

 ***

 </Details>